The Definitive Guide to Responsive Search Ads

 Separate your responsive search ads according to target demographics and intents.

-For local businesses and immediate needs (for example, searching for a locksmith), I’ve found call extensions to work particularly well.
+For local businesses and immediate needs (for example, searching for a locksmith), I’ve found call assets to work particularly well.

-However, if your customers still need to be educated before finally converting, use descriptive site link extensions to link to other valuable resources.
+However, if your customers still need to be educated before finally converting, use descriptive site link assets to link to other valuable resources.

 Best Practices for Responsive Search Ads: Ad Copy